Schedule for Affective Disorders and Schizophrenia: Relationship with the Research Diagnostic Criteria

-The SADS was developed by the same group of rearchers as the Research Diagnostic Criteria (RDC).
+The SADS was developed by the same group of researchers as the Research Diagnostic Criteria (RDC).
 While the RDC is a list of diagnostic criteria for psychiatric disorders, the SADS interview allows diagnoses based on RDC criteria to be made, and also rates subject's symptoms and level of functioning.

 K-SADS

 The K-SADS (or Kiddie-SADS) is a version of the SADS adapted for school-aged children of 6–18 years.
 There are various different versions of the K-SADS, each varying slightly in terms of disorders and specific symptoms covered, as well as the scale range used.
 All of the variations are still semi-structured interviews, giving the interviewer more flexibility about how to phrase and probe items, while still covering a consistent set of disorders.

 The K-SADS-E (Epidemiological version) was developed for epidemiological research.
 It focused on current issues and episodes only.
-Most of the items used a four point rating scale.
+Most of the items used a four-point rating scale.